MakeSchool-Tutorials/We-Sell-Shoes/P02-Hero-Section/content.md

 }
 ```

-The height has a `calc` property, taking in 99vh - 50px.
-This just means, we want it to be 99% of the view height, minus 50 pixels.
+The `height` property is using a speciall CSS3 reserved word: `calc`.
+Calc allows you to do a **Calculation** inside your CSS.
+It's... awesome.
+In this case we are taking a value of `99vh - 50px`.
+This means, we want the styled element to take up 99% of the view height (`99vh`), minus 50 pixels (`- 50px`).
 We do this because we want to show a little bit of the next part so that people will know they should scroll downward.

 We also make use of `linear-gradients` to darken the photo a bit.
 This is so when we add text it will stand out a little better.